-Medicines and devices such as asthma inhalers, blood glucose testing meters, diabetes treatment and adrenaline pens will always be readily available to students.
+All medicines will be stored safely.
+Students will be informed about where their medicines are at all times and be able to access them immediately.
+Medicines and devices such as asthma inhalers, diabetes treatment and adrenaline pens will always be readily available to students.
+These will be kept in student services.